 In August 2018, the FASB issued new guidance to modify or eliminate certain fair value disclosures and require additional disclosures for Level 3 measurements.
-The guidance is effective for annual and interim reporting periods beginning after December 15, 2019, with early adoption permitted.
-We are currently evaluating the timing of our adoption and the expected impact of this new guidance.
+We do not expect our adoption of this guidance on January 1, 2020 to have a material impact.

-In August 2018, the FASB issued new guidance that aligns the accounting for implementation costs incurred in cloud computing arrangements with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-The guidance is effective for annual and interim reporting periods beginning after December 15, 2019, with early adoption permitted.
+In August 2018, the FASB issued new guidance aligning the accounting for implementation costs incurred in cloud computing arrangements with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+We plan to adopt this guidance prospectively on January 1, 2020 and do not expect a material impact at adoption.

+In December 2019, the FASB issued new guidance to simplify the accounting for income taxes primarily by eliminating certain exceptions allowable under the existing guidance related to the approach for intraperiod tax allocations, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
+The guidance is effective for annual and interim reporting periods beginning after December 15, 2020, with early adoption permitted.
 We are currently evaluating the timing of our adoption and the expected impact of this new guidance.